-I know, you might be thinking, but wait a second, you just launched your third book only minutes ago.
-Okay, maybe not minutes but weeks for sure, so why the heck another book.
-Well, because I see aging is connected to weight, body image, eating disorders.
+I know, you might think, but wait a second, you just launched your fourth book only minutes ago.
+Okay, maybe not minutes but weeks for sure, so why the heck of another book.
+Well, because I see aging connected to weight, body image, eating disorders.
 And guess what?
 My book on money also connects to our self-image, but that’s for another time.
 Right now it’s about aging and the quest to prevent such a thing from happening.

-Everywhere I turn someone is doing something to stop the aging process.
+Everywhere I turn, someone is stopping the aging process.
 Can we?

-There is no doubt that being young is fast, fun, and exciting—but there is a time and a season for all things.
-This is not to say we shouldn’t stay youthful because we should but not to the point of a gripping obsession.
+Being young is fast, fun, and exciting—but there is a time and a season for all things.
+Not that we shouldn’t stay youthful because we should, but not to the point of a gripping obsession.